Vendicated/Vencord/CONTRIBUTING.md

 The source code of our documentation is available at <https://github.com/Vencord/Docs>

-If you see anything outdated, incorrect or lacking, please fix it!
+If you see anything outdated, incorrect, or lacking, please fix it!
-If you think a new page should be added, feel free to suggest it via an issue and we can discuss.
+If you think a new page should be added, feel free to suggest it via an issue, and we can discuss.

 ## Help out users in our Discord community